SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/add-new-layout.md

 1. Enter a name for the new layout in the **Name** field.

 1. Click the **Used by** field and select the user group(s) that will use this new layout.
-The list will only display user groups that are using the default layout.
-A user group can only be assigned to one layout.
+The list shows only user groups using the default layout.
+A user group can be assigned to one layout only.

 1. Enter a description of the layout in the **Description** field.